 - With spaghetti squash or zoodles

-- On a bed of steamed or riced cauliflower or broccoli
+- On a bed of steamed cauliflower or broccoli

-If you’re entertaining with this meal, have people bring different components, like a big green salad, crusty bread, or maybe fudgy brownies for dessert.
+If you’re entertaining with this meal, have people bring different components, like a big green salad, soup to start the meal off with, crusty bread, or maybe fudgy brownies for dessert.

 30-Minute Easy Beef Bolognese Recipe

 - 2 tablespoons extra-virgin olive oil

 - 1 1/4 pounds 90% lean ground beef

 - 1 large carrot finely diced

 - 2 teaspoons Herbes de Provence